corda/corda/docs/source/shell.rst

 Linux and MacOS computers usually come with SSH client preinstalled.
 On Windows it usually require extra download.
 Usual connection syntax is ``ssh user@host -p 2222`` - where ``user`` is a RPC username, and ``-p`` specifies a port parameters - it's the same as setup in ``node.conf`` file. ``host`` should point to a node hostname, usually ``localhost`` if connecting and running node on the same computer.
-Password will be asked after estabilishing connection.
+Password will be asked after establishing connection.

 :note: While developing, checking multiple samples or simply restarting a node frequently host key may be regenerated.
 SSH usually
     saved once trusted hosts and will refuse to connect in case of a change.
 Then check may be disabled with extra options